NathanGavenski/NathanGavenski/README.md

 -->
 I'm Nathan, a PhD student at King's College London.
 My research involves imitation learning and some other topics related to machine learning.
 Most of my papers have a public repository!
-So, if you are interested in any of them, please check my pinned repos.
+So, if you are interested in any of them, please check my pinned repositories.

 Before being a researcher, I was a software developer at ADP Brazil Labs and a quality analyst at IBM.
 I really enjoy creating things.
 Sometimes I'll have random repositories that make no sense.